Advanced Authentication architecture is based on the following three levels of architecture:

 The basic architecture of Advanced Authentication is a simple configuration that requires only one Advanced Authentication server.

 An Advanced Authentication server is connected to a directory such as Active Directory Domain Services, NetIQ eDirectory, Active Directory Lightweight Directory Service or other compliant LDAP directories.
 An Event Endpoint can be Windows, Linux or Mac OS X machine, NetIQ Access Manager, NetIQ CloudAccess, or RADIUS Client to authenticate through the RADIUS Server that is built-in the Advanced Authentication Server.
+For a complete list of supported events, see Configuring Events.

 In the enterprise level architecture of Advanced Authentication, you can create several sites for different geographical locations.